 - Why users defined as senders or recipients of auto-reply messages sometimes get Non-Delivery Report (NDR) messages?

-- Do I need to configure SPF records and Exchange Online connectors to use Autoresponder?
+- Do I need to configure Exchange Online connectors to use Autoresponder?

 - Sometimes, auto replies sent by Autoresponder end up in spam folders.
 Why?